JoshPattman/synthia/README.md

     - Playing a note DOES NOT move the head.
 To play two notes at once, simply play them without an advance command in the middle.
     - The only way to move the head is to use an advanced command.
     - Moving a head from a subsection does not move the head of the subsection that called it. i.e. If you call two subsections without a delay between them, they run in parallell.
-- How does setting instruments work?
+- How does setting instruments / duration work?
-    - When you set an instrument, it is set until you change it.
+    - When you set an instrument / duration, it is set until you change it.
     -   This includes setting it for subsections that this subsection calls.